jessica-nguyen-it/RHEL9-Homelab/lab-log/week6.md

    ```bash
    lsblk
    ```
    → This lets you see disks and partitions.
+   → / contains everything except the directories where other filesystems are mounted.

-2. Open partition tool
+3. Open partition tool
    ```bash
    sudo cfdisk /dev/sdb
    ```
    → Interactive version of `fdisk` for partition creation/deletion/resizing/typing.
 I was surprised at how intuitive it was to use!

-3. Make it persistent
+4. Make it persistent

     After formatting and mounting, add an entry in /etc/fstab so the partitions you made auto‑mount at boot.
 For example: